Can You Bisque and Glaze Fire Pottery at the Same Time?

 Many seasoned Potters wonder about changing their firing process, having learned about pottery over the years.

-Still, no matter the experience level of the potter, firing is notoriously temperamental.
+Still, no matter the potter’s experience level, firing is notoriously temperamental.
 And though combining the bisque and glaze firing processes can simplify the cycle, it comes with its own set of challenges.

 If you have the time and energy to experiment with single firing, you might find a practice that works for your art.